 SLA (service level)

 “If the service is unavailable for more than 30 consecutive minutes, you will be notified by email.
-If there is an accumulated unavailability of more than 2 hours per month, you automatically receive a 5% credit note.”
+If cumulative unavailability exceeds 2 hours in a given month, you automatically receive a 5% credit note.”

-Here, the clause specifies the exact conditions for the availability of the service and the compensation provided in the event of non-compliance, without excessive technical jargon.
+Here, the clause specifies the exact conditions for service availability and the compensation provided in the event of non-compliance, without excessive technical jargon.

 User account management

 “You freely manage your users (add/delete) from your administrator interface.
-In case of technical problems, contact support at support@xxx.com, who will answer you within 24 hours.”
+In case of technical problems, contact support at support@xxx.com, who will respond within 24 hours.”

-This clause simply details the practical methods of managing users and technical support.
+This clause simply details the practical procedures for managing users and technical support.

 Termination of the contract

-“You can cancel via email sent to contrat@xxx.com, with at least 30 days' notice prior to the anniversary date.”
+“You can terminate the contract by email sent to contrat@xxx.com, with at least 30 days’ notice prior to the anniversary date.”

-The termination is thus clearly defined, avoiding any doubts about the procedure to be followed.
+Termination is thus clearly defined, avoiding any doubt about the procedure to follow.

-“We notify you of any price change at least 60 days before it is implemented by email.
-In case of refusal, you can cancel immediately at no cost.”
+“We notify you of any pricing change at least 60 days before it takes effect, by email.
+If you do not accept the change, you may terminate the contract immediately at no cost.”

-This clause guarantees complete transparency in the event of price changes, specifying the rights of each of the parties.
+This clause guarantees complete transparency in the event of a pricing change, specifying the rights of each party.

-A non-academic, but very useful, approach is to incorporate examples directly into contract clauses.
-This method is particularly effective for SLA clauses or penalties.
-Examples help to realize sometimes abstract obligations and facilitate immediate understanding.
+A non-academic but very useful approach is to incorporate examples directly into contract clauses.
+This method is particularly effective for SLA clauses or penalty provisions.
+Examples help to clarify sometimes abstract obligations and facilitate immediate understanding.

 This way of drafting contracts is not yet common among all lawyers, but it is gaining ground for good reasons: